Amoh-Ntim/Amoh-Ntim/README.md

 <p align="left"> <a href="https://twitter.com/amohntim" target="blank"><img src="https://img.shields.io/twitter/follow/amohntim?logo=twitter&style=for-the-badge" alt="amohntim" /></a> </p>

-- 🔭 I’m currently working on **front-end projects with a few IT companies**
+- 🔭 I’m currently working on **fullStack projects with a few IT companies**

-- 🌱 I’m currently learning **Computer Science and Currently diving deep into frontend technologies like React, JavaScript, React Native, and a multitude of others.**
+- 🌱 I’m currently learning **Computer Science and Currently diving deep into fullStack technologies like React, JavaScript, React Native, and a multitude of others.**

 - 👯 I’m looking to collaborate on **numerous IT projects**